Option Pricing with Time-Varying Volatility Risk Aversion: Variance Risk Aversion and Economic Fundamentals

-Columns two to eight present the results for the specification that include a single core variable, in addition to the control variables.
-Every core variable is significant in these regressions and the signs of their estimated coefficients are consistent with expectation.
-The sentiment variables is estimated to have a negative coefficient, such that low sentiment is associated with high volatility risk aversion.
-The following five variables are related to uncertainty, and they all have positive coefficients.
-So, high uncertainty is associated with high volatility aversion.
 Finally, the variance risk premium is an empirical measure of the difference between volatility under $\mathbb{Q}$ and $\mathbb{P}$.
-It is therefore not surprising that this variables has a positive coefficient and increases the $R^{2}$ by the largest amount.
-The last column is a ``kitchen sink regression'' that includes all explanatory variables.
-Most of the variables in Table \ref{tab:EconomicFundamentals} continue to be significant in this regression and the $R^{2}$ increases to nearly 83\%.
-Two of core variables,Forecast Dispersion of GDP Growth and the Economic Uncertainty Index, become insignificant in the kitchen sink regression.
-This could be due to collinearity, because these two core variables have the largest correlation, (65.7\%), of all core variables.
+As expected, this variable has a positive coefficient and contributes the most to the increase in $R^{2}$.
+The last column shows the results for a ``kitchen sink regression'' that includes all explanatory variables.
+Most of the variables in Table \ref{tab:EconomicFundamentals} remain significant in this regression, and the $R^{2}$ increases to nearly 87\%.
+However, three core variables--Forecast Dispersion of Unemployment, Forecast Dispersion of GDP Growth, and the Economic Uncertainty Index--become insignificant in the kitchen sink regression, possibly due to collinearity, as the first two and the last two variables exhibit the highest correlations among all core variables (88.6\% and 54.8\%), respectively.